nautechsystems/nautilus_trader/docs/user_guide/orders.md

 The two main types of orders are _Market_ orders and _Limit_ orders.
 All the other order types are built from these two fundamental types, in terms of liquidity provision they are exact opposites. _Market_ orders demand liquidity and require immediate trading at the best price available.
-Conversely, _Limit_ orders provide liquidity, they act as standing orders in a limit order book at a specified limit price.
+Conversely, _Limit_ orders provide liquidity, they act as standing orders in a public limit order book at a specified limit price.

 The core order types available for the platform are (using the enum values):